 In the 80s, cats were dying left and right from DCM by the thousands.
 By then most of these cats were eating primarily dry kibble that was low in meat content and high in grain.
 It was discovered that taurine deficiency was the cause, so it became mandatory for cat food to have minimum levels of taurine either in the food itself or by adding a taurine supplement to the food.
 What followed?
 The issue was taken care of.

-I personally believe that it is in fact essential for dogs to consume taurine just as it is for cats.
+I personally believe that it is in fact essential for dogs to consume taurine, just as it is for cats.
 That’s partly because their most natural diet of primarily raw meat and organs would supply a lot of taurine.
-Why aren’t grain-free high animal protein kibbles, cans, and balanced commercial raw diets being included in these incidences?
-In my opinion, it’s because the dogs on these diets are consuming higher amounts of taurine, along with higher amounts of the other amino acids that help them to produce taurine.
+That is going to come from eating a meat-based diet with plenty of hardworking muscle meat and small amounts of seafood, such as sardines and mussels.

 Where Do We Go From Here?

 It’s important to understand that there is no solid proof in any of the theories so far.
+It seems to me that many factors could be at play.
 Unfortunately, that’s not how the news and opinion pieces written by some folks in the pet industry are laying it out.
 They seem to be calling theory a fact and that can be dangerous when no one really knows yet.

-We also must be sure to not take twenty steps backward, as some in the industry are pushing individuals and veterinarians to do.
+We also must be sure to not take ten steps backward, as some in the industry are pushing individuals and veterinarians to do.
 Going back to feeding corn, wheat, and by-product based foods not only won’t solve the problem, it will bring on a whole host of other issues once again.
+Those same issues that pet parents were seeking to resolve by moving to higher quality foods.

-In light of all this, I recommend doing what I have always recommended doing.
-Feed your dog as species-appropriate as you can afford.
+In light of all this my opinion is that we feed our dogs as species-appropriate as we can afford.
 Holistic veterinarians are recommending the same thing.

 - Include as much raw or freeze-dried dog food as possible.
 Whether it’s 100% or 10% of the diet, it can make a difference.
-High meat canned food would be next best to help cut down on the carbs.
+High meat canned food would be next best to help increase the meat content.

-- Occasionally include foods like fresh eggs (local and pasture-raised if possible), fermented raw goat’s milk, sardines, mussels, and freeze-dried heart treats in the diet.
-These are excellent sources of taurine and a load of other nutrients.
+- Occasionally include foods like fresh eggs (pasture-raised), fermented raw goat’s milk, sardines, mussels, and heart in the diet.
+These are excellent sources of taurine and a load of other important nutrients and amino acids.

 High Quality Grain-Inclusive Dry Kibble

-If because of all the hype right now you just simply feel more comfortable feeding a food that includes some grain that’s totally fine.
+If because of all the unknowns right now you simply feel more comfortable feeding a food that includes some grain, that’s totally fine.
+Remember, you don’t have to go back to feeding wheat and corn to feed grain-inclusive foods.
 We have some great ones.
-Again, my stance has always been that low carb and high meat is ideal, not whether a food simply includes grain or not.
-I’d recommend stopping in to check out Carna4, Nature’s Logic, and Wysong to name a few good dry foods that include grain.
+Again, my stance has always been that lower carb and higher meat is ideal, not whether a food simply includes grain or not.
+It’s also important to understand the usability, or digestibility, of the nutrients in the food.
+Because what good is a bag full nutrients from good sources if your dog can only use half of them?

 Taurine is important, but it isn’t more important than any other nutrient your dog needs.
-That’s why I always recommend the variety I listed above.
-There isn’t one perfect food your dog can consume day in and day out that will allow her or him to thrive.
+That’s why I always recommend variety and balance.
+There isn’t one perfect food your dog can consume day in and day out that will allow her to thrive.
 They need a variety of nutrient-rich and species appropriate foods.
+If you would like some recommendations on a balanced raw diet or switching kibble, stop in and chat with us.
+We’ll make some recommendations based on you’re wanting to do.